 To play an action, show the card and do what it says.
-If it didn't say to play it on a base or on a minion, then it's a standard action, and you discard it after using it.
+If it doesn't stay in play (played on a base or on a minion, or buried), then it's a standard action, and you discard it after using it.